Agricultural relations of the increasing carbon dioxide emissions

 dc.date.available2021-06-28T10:52:13Z

-dc.descriptionEmissions of carbon dioxide (CO2) have deserved more and more attention of humanity since decades, but inspite of theme asures already taken there are no substantial results.
+dc.description.abstractEmissions of carbon dioxide (CO2) have deserved more and more attention of humanity since decades, but inspite of theme asures already taken there are no substantial results.
 CO2 is a very important chemical, one of the greenhouse gases, which on the one hand offsets the cooling of the Earth, but on the other hand the too high CO2 emission leads to the global warming.
 The emission from the soil contributes substantially to the global cycle.
 This type of emission is influenced by the soil moisture, temperature, the soil quality and the cultivation.
-Through our measurements we have studied the relationships between the type of cultivation and the emissions of carbon dioxide.
+Through our measurements we have studied the relationships between the type of cultivation and the emissions of carbon dioxide.en

 dc.formatapplication/pdf

-dc.sourceActa Agraria Debreceniensis; No. 72 (2017); 197-201
+dc.identifier.citationActa Agraria Debreceniensis, No. 72 (2017) , 197-201

-dc.subjectcarbon dioxide emission
+dc.subjectcarbon dioxide emissionen

-dc.subjectwinter plough
+dc.subjectwinter ploughen

-dc.subjectstrip tillage
+dc.subjectstrip tillageen

 Fájlok